|

 8 Deep-Sky Targets for Galaxy Season

-The photos you are about to see were all captured by me, using amateur astrophotography equipment in the city.
+All of the photos below were captured by me from the city using amateur astrophotography equipment.
 In this article, I’ll provide a list of promising galaxies that are possible to photograph with almost any telescope.
-That’s right, you can still photograph galaxies with your DLSR camera and compact refractor, but most targets will appear quite small at focal lengths of 400-800mm.

 Astrophotography in the Spring